ismgonza/AIE8_Certification_Challenge/README.md

-# 🛡️ Security Maturity Assistant - User Guide
+# 🛡️ Shieldy - The AI Security Assistant

 ## What This Does